Adana kebabı: Gaziantep/Aleppo/Şanlıurfa

-Adulterated variants

-This course is prone to adulteration and it is not easy for an eater to tell whether a given portion of Adana kebab is adulterated.

 Events

 Adana kebab, has been celebrated as a festival in Adana since 2010.
 Adana Kebab and Şalgam Festival, emerged from a hundred-year tradition of enjoying kebab, with liver, şalgam and rakı.
 The event turned into a nationwide popular street festival, street musicians playing drums and zurna, entertain visitors all night long at the second Saturday night of every December.